SomeWeekendReading/someweekendreading.github.io/_posts/2022-08-29-authoritarian-cops.md

 > objection to the fascist label.
 His open encouragement of civic violence to overturn an
 > election crosses a red line. __The label now seems not just acceptable but necessary.__

-Nobody blinks an eye when Republicans call Democrats "socialists" or "communists", which is laughably untrue.
+Nobody blinks an eye when Republicans call Democrats "socialists" or "communists", both of which are laughably untrue.
 So why do Republicans throw a hissy fit when they get called "fascists", a description for which there is amply convincing evidence?

 If you are a Republican, take note: it's time to vote out the fascists who have taken over your party.

 Or, you can be complicit.

 Choose wisely.

 ---